tsubery/pg_drive/README.md

 # PgDrive

-This gem is a minimalist backups solution for Postgres, Rails and Goodle Drive.
+This library is intended to be a minimalist backup solution for Postgres, Rails and Goodle Drive.

 ## Installation